 Training and simulation

 Alberta has an excellent reputation for producing highly qualified pilots.
-The Alberta Aerospace and Technology Centre (AATC) (flyeia.com/aatc) operates helicopter and Boeing 737 level D simulators.
+The Alberta Aerospace and Technology Centre (AATC) (flyeia.com/business/aatc) operates helicopter and Boeing 737 level D simulators.

 Four of Canada's most important military bases are located in Alberta.
 These bases include military ranges where aerospace testing can be done.